Directly inspired from: Julia Turshen's "A Nice Lasagna"

 Prepare the lasagna starting with a thin layer of sauce, followed by a layer of pasta.

-Then a layer of sauce, a sprinkle of Parmigiano-Reggiano, then some mozzarella and some basil.
+Then a thin layer of sauce, a sprinkle of Parmigiano-Reggiano, then some mozzarella, some basil a thin layer af sauce and sheets of pasta.

 Repeat this process, starting with another layer of tomato sauce, until all ingredients are used up, finishing with a layer of tomato sauce covered with the cheeses (no basil on top).